jducoeur/Querki/README.md

 These tend to get ignored by the engineering community, because each problem seems so *simple* -- they're the sort of things that a competent programmer could toss off in Rails in less than a day.
 But why would I want to spend a day on a problem like that?
-I should be able to toss it off in *minutes*.
+I should be able to set it up in *minutes*.

 Or to put it another way: Querki is to Rails essentially as a wiki is to a static website.
 It's not as powerful as Rails, but it's a *heck* of a lot easier and quicker to use for the sorts of problems it can